 As a Level 3 qualification, an Access to HE Diploma is equivalent to A Levels.
 Therefore, it provides an alternative route into higher education and is accepted by most UK universities.

 Perfect for aspiring psychiatrists, the Access to HE Diploma (Medicine and Health Care Professions) equips you with the skills and knowledge to succeed at medical school.

 As well as preparing you for the demands of undergraduate study, the diploma will also set the foundation for your career as a psychiatrist.

-Your Access to HE Diploma can be studied online, which means you can qualify in your own time, in as little as 6 months.
-However, most students take between 9 and 12 months to complete their studies in preparation for their university training.
+Your Access to HE Diploma can be studied online, which means you can qualify in your own time.
+While you have 24 months to complete the course, most students take between 9 and 12 months to complete their studies in preparation for their university training.